vlitejs/vlite/src/plugins/hotkeys/README.md

 # Plugin: Hotkeys

-Supports for hotkeys to add shortcuts.
+Supports for hotkeys to add keyboard shortcuts.

 The player accepts the following keyboard shortcuts.